chmitch/mdwguide/src/lab_1/README.md

 There are four files in this root directory that have a prefix "WideWorldImportersDW".
 These are output files from the migration utility that can provide guidance on what needs to be refactored.

-1. Go to WWI DW database and right click on database and select "Generate Scripts".
+1. Go to Source database on the SQL Server VM and right click the WWI DW database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
-2. Create a user defined schema for each tier of the data warehouse; Staging, Dimension, Fact.
+2. Create a user defined schema for each tier of the data warehouse; Integration, Dimension, Fact.
 3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
     * Data types
     * Column length
     * Replace Identity for Sequences
-    * Identify which tables are hash, replicated and round-robin
+    * Identify which tables are hash, replicated and round-robin.
+Read this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-distribute)
     * Determine your distribution column (HINT IDENTITY Column can not be your distribution key)
     * Some Fact Table primary key are a composite key from source system
 4. Execute these scripts on the Azure Synapse Analytics database
-5. Run this query to identify which columns are not supported by Azure SQL Data Warehouse
+5. Run this query to identify which columns are not supported by Azure Synapse Analytics
 ```
 SELECT  t.[name], c.[name], c.[system_type_id], c.[user_type_id], y.[is_user_defined], y.[name]
 	FROM sys.tables  t